serraict/serraict.github.io/_posts/thoughts/2015-11-16-code-coverage.md

 ---
 {% include JB/setup %}

-Three collected thoughts of the use of code coverage as a quality metric.
+Three collected thoughts on the use of code coverage as a quality metric.

 > Incentives with negative consequences are called perverse incentives; asking developers to reach a particular code coverage goal is clearly a perverse incentive.
 >